aion-ics/aion/README.md

 Aion is DSL language for managing ICalendar(.ics) files.
 The official page of Aion language can be found at https://aion-ics.github.io/.

+This repository contains all the necessary tools for and executing `Aion` source files in different ways (clone and run `npm i` before using it).

 ## Resources

 - **Executables**: https://aion-ics.github.io/downloads.html